Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 1991, CEC

-Travel from Switzerland to Provence, and almost immediate result: the CEC is so fluid, analogue, that Audiomat stops developing their own transport!
+I travelled from Switzerland to Provence, and almost immediate came the result: the CEC was so fluid, analogue-sounding, that Audiomat stopped developing their own transport!

-It will take a very long time for them to do so, with their D1 Drive.
+It would take a very long time for them to try again, with their D1 Drive.

-I then represent CEC for French-speaking Switzerland, and adopt these transports (TL-2, TL-3, TL-1X,) which, married to Audiomat converters, offered me an analog sound that I could not find anywhere else.
+I then represented CEC for French-speaking Switzerland, and adopted these transports (TL-2, TL-3, TL-1X,) which, married to Audiomat converters, offered me an analog sound that I could not find anywhere else.

 Even today, the association of these two brands is famous among many audiophiles.